dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 ### Interesting Aggregates

-Here we look at the means of each league and we can see that the VCS again has very
+Here we look at the means of each league and we can see that the VCS again has a much higher mean allkillsat15 and allassistsat15 compared to the rest of the tier-one professional leagues.
+This also points to the idea that the VCS has a higher distribution of kills at 15 minutes.

 | league   |   allkillsat15 |   allassistsat15 |
 |:---------|---------------:|-----------------:|